NixOS/nix/doc/manual/source/store/derivation/outputs/input-address.md

 Concretely, this would cause a "mass rebuild" whenever any fetching detail changes, including mirror lists, certificate authority certificates, etc.

 To solve this problem, we compute output hashes differently, so that certain output hashes become identical.
-We call this concept quotient hashing, in reference to quotient types or sets.
+We do this by *masking*: before hashing, we rewrite the parts of the derivation whose differences we do not want to see.

+There are two maskings, and they are independent:

+- *Input masking* replaces each input derivation's store path with a hash standing for what that input *produces*, rather than for the derivation that produces it.
+  This is what makes different fixed-output derivation inputs that produce the same outputs stop mattering.

+- *Output masking* blanks the derivation's own output paths --- in `outputs`, and in the environment variables named after them.
+  This is needed when those very paths are what we are computing; it is not wanted when the derivation is merely being hashed to stand in for an input to something else, where the paths it already has are exactly what identifies it.

+A derivation with only the first applied is an *input-masked derivation*; one with both is a *fully masked derivation*.

+Every non-injective function induces an equivalence relation on its domain, by saying two elements are equivalent if they map to the same value.
+But the equivalence relation induced by input masking is also pleasant to characterize directly, without reference to input masking at all.
+Intuitively this makes sense, because the details of how exactly inputs are hashed (which hash function, say) shouldn't matter (ignoring hash collisions and the like) --- all that matters is which derivations are deemed equivalent.
+The [semantic properties](#semantic-properties) section below develops this further.

 So how do we compute the [hash part](@docroot@/store/store-path.md#digest) of the output paths of an input-addressed derivation?
-This is done by the function `hashQuotientDerivation`, shown below.
+This is done by the function `hashInputMaskedDerivation`, shown below, which does the input masking itself; its callers do any output masking.

 First, a word on inputs.
-`hashQuotientDerivation` is only defined on derivations whose [inputs](@docroot@/store/derivation/index.md#inputs) take the first-order form:
+`hashInputMaskedDerivation` is only defined on derivations whose [inputs](@docroot@/store/derivation/index.md#inputs) take the first-order form:
 ```typescript
 type ConstantPath = {
   path: StorePath;